ManoaMallamas/ManoaMallamas.github.io/index.md

 ## Overview

-Our platform, Kalo-Stems, will allow UH students to connect with career opportunities that are tailored to their interests and skills.
-Students will be able to specify their background and aspirations allowing companies to filter and match students who are best fit for their opportunity.
-Kalo-Stems bridges the gap between academia and industry, allowing students long-term professional success.
+Our platform, KaloStems, will allow UH students to connect with career opportunities that are tailored to their interests and skills.
+Students will be able to specify their background and aspirations, allowing companies to filter and match students who are best fit for their opportunity.
+KaloStems bridges the gap between academia and industry, allowing students long-term professional success.
 This application will illustrate various technologies useful to ICS software engineering student, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://react.dev/) for component-based UI implementation and routing.